 Mark your calendars!
-The September meeting will be on September 25, 11AM at Furr's Cafeteria in Garland if the COVID-19 is contained.
+The May meeting will be on May 27th, 11AM at Furr's Cafeteria in Garland if the COVID-19 is contained.

 E-SYSTEMS/RAYTHEON RETIREES LUNCH GROUP

 Stay home, if you must go out please continue to practice social distancing of six feet and personal hygiene measures.
 Check in on your family, friends and neighbors, especially those who are elderly.
 Support local restaurants and food establishments by ordering delivery or curbside service.
 Follow the Library and Parks and Rec Facebook pages for fun stuff to do virtually.

 Stay away from the virus of 2020